-Enter: Ronny Clark, General Manager of Nic & Norman’s.
+Enter: Ronny Clark, General Manager of Nic and Norman’s.

 Ronny has been in the industry for 16 years, with experience in both chain and independent restaurants, earning a reputation as a “fixer”.
 He was often hired to come in, clean house, and turn struggling restaurants around.
 He knows what it takes to manage a successful restaurant and made a name for himself in Senoia.
 It didn’t take long for the high-profile owners to convince Ronny to work for them.
 They told him, “We don’t know about restaurants, you know about restaurants.
 We want you.”

-Nic & Norman’s has only been open for over 3 months, but the initial response has been overwhelmingly positive.
-In less than 2 months they had over 300 five star reviews on the Nic & Norman’s Facebook page and are now up over 350 with nearly 15,000 likes.
+Nic and Norman’s has only been open for over 3 months, but the initial response has been overwhelmingly positive.
+In less than 2 months they had over 300 five star reviews on the Nic and Norman’s Facebook page and are now up over 350 with nearly 15,000 likes.
 Guests are coming from far and wide.

 Being that Ronny is in charge of all operational aspects, he had big decisions to make prior to opening day.
 He personally interviewed and hired all staff, chose the POS and inventory systems, and did his own research to determine which scheduling software was best.

 Recommended: 9 Scheduling Issues Uncovered from Analyzing 63,000 Managers

 He has enough experience to know what works and what doesn’t when it comes to scheduling software.
 He has scheduled employees every way possible in previous jobs including using Excel, proprietary desktop software, and is also familiar with Hotschedules.
 Ronny recalls, “When I started researching, I obviously looked at Hotschedules because I was familiar with them from a previous job, but then I heard about 7shifts and it combined everything I was looking for.”